ArcCdr/changedetection-ext/README.md

 - Follow ESLint rules (run `npm run lint`)
 - Write tests for new features
 - Update documentation as needed
-- Test in both Chrome and Firefox
+- Test extension functionality in Chrome
 - Keep the popup responsive and lightweight

 ## License